 Large corporations and governments use RFPs when soliciting products and services from different providers since it makes the procurement process more transparent, as well as ensuring that the bidders know what they are bidding for.

 A typical digital marketing RFP will outline the bidding process, the contract terms and guidance as to how the bids should be formatted.
 Thus, the solicitor will describe the kind of service providers they need and what they consider as qualifications for eligible service providers.
-The marketing RFP also favors the bidders since they can gauge the health of the soliciting company, thus preventing bad business relationships.
+The marketing RFP examples also favor the bidders since they can gauge the health of the soliciting company, thus preventing bad business relationships.
 Therefore, freelancers should not shy away from handling any RFPs as long as they are within the scope of the services they can provide.

 Generally, you should anticipate questions on your company's ability to deliver the digital marketing services.
 For example, the scope of issues will include (but are not limited to):